KennySoh/Technical-Interview/mysql.md

 //1.
 MySql Download
 https://ruddra.com/posts/install-mysqlclient-macos/

 //2.
-The error when exportin use this https://stackoverflow.com/questions/43612243/install-mysqlclient-for-django-python-on-mac-os-x-sierra
+The error when exporting use this https://stackoverflow.com/questions/43612243/install-mysqlclient-for-django-python-on-mac-os-x-sierra